TheCustomFHD/download-some-skill/README.md

 # download-some-skill
-When a friend, a coworker, or anyone else is struggling to something simple, ask them to "download-some-skill" from Github!
+When a friend, a coworker, or anyone else is struggling to do something simple, ask them to "download-some-skill" from Github!

 # What can this do?
 - burn some of the recievers ego